IPS-Hosting/game-images/valheim/README.md

 `WORLD` The file name of the world.
 Defaults to `Dedicated`.

 `PASSWORD` The password of the server.
 Can't be empty and needs to be at least 5 charactgers long.
 Must not be contained in the server name.
 Defaults to `secret`.

+`PUBLIC` Whether the server should be visible in the server browser.
+1 means the server is visible, 0 means it is only joinable via the 'Join IP'-button.
+Defaults to 1.

+`SAVEINTERVAL` How often the world will save in seconds.
+Defaults to 1800 (30 minutes).

+`BACKUPS` Sets how many automatic backups will be kept.
+The first is the 'short' backup length, and the rest are the 'long' backup length.
+Defaults to 4.

+`BACKUPSHORT` Sets the interval between the first automatic backups.
+Defaults to 7200 (2 hours).

+`BACKUPLONG` Sets the interval between the subsequent automatic backups.
+Defaults to 43200 (12 hours).

+`CROSSPLAY` Set to `true` to enable the Crossplay backend (PlayFab), which lets users from any platform join.
+By default, only Steam users can see and join the server.